 Assuming a phased array of a fixed number of antenna elements (AEs) positioned fixedly;

 by manipulating the RF signal phases and amplitudes supplied to these elements, it becomes feasible to dynamically modify and mold the array factor (which reflects the collective impact of signals from all antenna elements).
-This modification leads to a particular radiation pattern that concentrates energy in preferred directions while reducing it in others.
+This modification leads to a particular radiation pattern that concentrates energy in preferred directions while reducing it in others this is the foundation of beamforming, where the signal directionality is dynamically adjusted without physically moving the antennas.
+Instead, signal steering is achieved by precisely controlling the phases and amplitudes at each antenna element.

 However, for beam scanning 2 characteristics to be considered :